stevegeek/quo/README.md

 end

 # Compose with a joins parameter to specify the relationship
-composed_query = PostsQuery.new.compose(AuthorsQuery.new, joins: :author)
+composed_query = PostsQuery.new.merge(AuthorsQuery.new, joins: :author)
 # You can also use this equivalent form:
 # composed_query = PostsQuery.new.joins(:author) + AuthorsQuery.new